dask/dask-gateway/docs/source/index.rst

 Dask Gateway is divided into four separate components:

 - Multiple active **Dask Clusters** (potentially more than one per user)
-- A **Web proxy** for proxying the Dask Web UI for each cluster
-- A **Scheduler proxy** for proxying the connection between the user's client and their respective scheduler
+- A **Proxy** for proxying both the connection between the user's client and their respective scheduler, and the Dask Web UI for each cluster
 - A central **Gateway** that manages authentication and cluster startup/shutdown